nikunjlad/Gender-and-Age-Prediction-from-Face-Images/README.md

 ## Acknowledgement and Credits

 This work was heavily inspired and derived from [Adrian Rosebrock](https://www.pyimagesearch.com/2020/04/13/opencv-age-detection-with-deep-learning/)'s and from [Satya Mallick](https://www.learnopencv.com/age-gender-classification-using-opencv-deep-learning-c-python/)s article on Age and Gender Classification on human images.
-Also thanks for Professor [Dr. Subrata Das](https://www.linkedin.com/in/subrata-das-1293354/) for giving us this awesome project to experiment and research on as part of our coursework.
+Also thanks to Professor [Dr. Subrata Das](https://www.linkedin.com/in/subrata-das-1293354/) for giving us this awesome project, to experiment and research on as part of our coursework.

 ## Developers &nbsp;